Request for Review of Real Estate Assessment

 If you feel the assessed value of your property is incorrect, you may ask the Assessor to review the assessment.
 In order for the Assessor to properly serve your request, please fill out the Request for Assessment Review form.
-After you have read the form thoroughly and completed it, please return it to the City Assessor’s Office located in City Hall at 900 Quay Street, no later than March 1st.
+After you have read the form thoroughly and completed it, please return it to City Hall at 900 Quay Street, no later than March 1st.

 Please note that this request for review is not considered a formal objection to your assessment.
 If, after the review, you still believe the assessment does not reflect the market value of your property, you must contact the City Clerk to file a formal written objection and arrange for a hearing before the next Board of Review (please see below).